jaretburkett/Arduino_TFT_Image_Loader/README.md

 Currently only support for STM32Duino.
 More support to come.
 This is just loaded for help with a USB serial bug at the time.
 I will clean up as I go.

+The Arduino code is in the Arduino Folder.
+You can set the rotation at the top of the code.

+For help with the STM32 USB Serial Bug, a delay is needed to slow things down to prevent corruption.
+You can find the delay at line 128 in the Arduino Code.

 ####Requirements
 #####Arduino
 [OSHLAB_ILI9341](https://github.com/oshlab/OSHLAB_ILI9341) or compatable.